-Symbol Standard/ Regulation Reference Description $R{X{\text{Only}}}$ 21 CFR 801.15 (c)(1)(i)F Prescription only Recognized by the US FDA as an alternate to "Caution: Federal law restricts this device to sale by or on the order of a licensed practitioner."
-CE The instrument Declaration of Conformity lists the Directives with which the system complies European Conformity The CE Mark of conformity signifies that the system complies with applicable EU Directives.
-The instrument Declaration of Conformity lists the Directives with which the system complies.
+Symbol Standard/ Regulation Description R{Only} 21 CFR 801.15(c)(1) (i)F Prescription only Recognized by the US FDA as an alternate to "Caution: Federal law restricts this device to sale by or on the order of a licensed practitioner."
+CE The instrument Declaration of Conformity lists the Directives with which the system complies European Conformity The instrument Declaration of Conformity lists the Directives with which the system complies.

-Symbol Standard/ Regulation Reference Description X Directive 2012/19/EC EU: waste electrical and electronic equipment (WEEE) Waste Electrical and Electronic Equipment (WEEE) Directive The electronic product should not be discarded as unsorted waste but must be sent to separate collection facilities for recovery and recycling.
+Symbol Standard/ Regulation Description Directive 2012/19/EC EU: waste electrical and electronic equipment (WEEE) Waste Electrical and Electronic Equipment (WEEE) Directive The electronic product should not be discarded as unsorted waste but must be sent to separate collection facilities for recovery and recycling.
 The presence of this label indicates that: The device was put on the European Market after August 13, 2005.
 The device is not to be disposed of via the municipal waste collection system of any member state of the European Union.
 Customers must understand and follow all laws regarding the correct decontamination and safe disposal of electrical equipment.
 AS/NZS 4417.1 Regulatory Compliance Mark (RCM) Indicates compliance with the Australian Communications Media Authority (ACMA) requirements (safety and EMC) for Australia and New Zealand.
 People's Republic of China Electronic Industry Standard SJ/T11364 Restriction of Hazardous Substances (RoHS 2) Indicates that this electronic information product contains certain toxic or hazardous elements, and can be used safely during its environmental protection use period.
 The number in the middle of the logo indicates the environmental protection use period (in years) for the product.
 The outer circle indicates that the product can be recycled.
 The logo also signifies that the product should be recycled immediately after its environmental protection use period has expired.
 The date on the label indicates the date of manufacture.
-0 People's Republic of China Electronic Industry Standard SJ/T11364 Restriction of Hazardous Substances (RoHS 2) Indicates that this electronic information product does not contain any hazardous substances or they do not exceed the concentration limits specified in GB/T 26572.
+People's Republic of China Electronic Industry Standard SJ/T11364 Restriction of Hazardous Substances (RoHS 2) Indicates that this electronic information product does not contain any hazardous substances, or they do not exceed the concentration limits specified in GB/T 26572.
 It is a green environmentally friendly product that can be recycled.
 F© Title 47 United States Code of Federal Regulations Part 15 Federal Communications Commission (FCC) This product has been tested and found to comply with the limits pursuant to part 15 of the FCC Rules.
+C UL US N/A Underwriters Laboratory (UL) certification mark Underwriter Laboratories have certified that the listed products comply with both US and Canadian safety requirements.